siddhpatil6/Mobile-Development-How-Things-work/README.md

 <br>
 HEADERS – Logs request and response lines and their respective headers. <br>
 <br>
 NONE – No logs.
-Use this log level for production environments to enhance the apps performance.
+Use this log level for production environments to enhance the apps performance. <br>

 ```
 val loggingInterceptor = HttpLoggingInterceptor().apply {